-At the end of 2018, car manufacturer Volvo launched an IoT project to quickly locate specific vehicles.
-Overall, the goal is to optimize their supply chain efficiency and have a tool in place to quickly locate cars.
-To be able to do this, their cars need to be connected in a simple way.
-This is exactly what an industrial IoT solution is capable of doing, connecting your assets with minimal hassle.
-Regardless of whether your assets are cars, manufacturing parts, trailers or containers.
+At the end of 2018, car manufacturer Volvo launches an IoT project to quickly locate specific vehicles.
+Overall, the goal is to optimize their supply chain efficiency and have a tool in place to quickly locate vehicles.
+To do this their vehicles need to be connected to the internet in a simple way.
+This is exactly what an industrial IoT solution is capable of doing.
+It connects your assets with minimal hassle, regardless of whether your assets are vehicles, manufacturing parts, trailers or containers.

-To connect their cars to the internet, the Volvo cars are equipped with sensors that use little energy and are remotely configurable.
+To connect their vehicles to the internet, the Volvo vehicles are equipped with sensors that use little energy and are remotely configurable.
 The latter makes it easy for changes to take effect when circumstances or processes change.
-For the entire delivery and integration with a number of existing IT systems, Sensolus and Volvo Cars Ghent partnered up with Simac ICT Belgium, an ICT integrator in the Benelux.
+For the entire delivery and integration with a number of existing IT systems, Volvo Cars Ghent partners up with Simac ICT Belgium, an ICT integrator in the Benelux and partner from Sensolus.

-Starting with a project like this can happen quickly since installing industrial IoT doesn’t require wired infrastructure or extensive technical training.
+Starting with a project like this can happen quickly.
+Installing industrial IoT doesn’t require wired infrastructure or extensive technical training.
 Volvo was able to implement the project in less than a month.
 During this project, a total of approximately one thousand sensors were used to track the new Volvo V60.

-Essential to take into account here is scalability of the IoT solution you choose.
+Essential to take into account is the scalability of the IoT solution you choose.
 When starting this project, Volvo Cars Ghent knew other models can also easily be equipped with a tracking system.
-Besides tracking more cars, the tracking itself can also be extended by not only tracking cars but also car parts both outdoors and indoors.
+Besides tracking more vehicles, the tracking itself can be extended by not only tracking vehicles but also vehicle parts both outdoors and indoors.

-Due to the cooperation between Sensolus and Simac ICT Belgium, Volvo Cars Ghent is now able to identify cars that are inactive for too long and at which point in the production chain a car is delayed.
-An important step in the optimization of their supply chain.
+Due to the cooperation with Sensolus and Simac ICT Belgium, Volvo Cars Ghent is always aware of the location of a vehicle in the production process and possible delays or other struggles.
+In short, an important step in the optimization of their supply chain.